upwardsinc/upwards-frontend-challenge/readme.md

 Submitting
 -----------------------------------
-When you are ready to submit, zip the `weecare-frontend-challenge` directory and email back to the hiring manager you are in contact with.
+When you are ready to submit, zip the `upwards-frontend-challenge` directory and email back to the hiring manager you are in contact with.

 Completed Desktop View: